-Maybe it’s rides to sports practices, or troop meetings, or movie dates.
+Maybe it’s riding to sports practices, troop meetings, or movie dates.
 It could be a meal delivery system for the first month.
 Maybe it’s just coffee (or tea) and someone to talk to who isn’t the baby!
-Having a person or people who can support and love you, without judgment or expectations, is invaluable at this time.
+Having a person or people who can support and love you without judgment or expectations is invaluable at this time.

 MYTH: I’m a strong woman.
 I could never get depressed.

 Fact: For some, this is definitely true.
 But for many others, this is a myth.
 In the few weeks and months following birth, moms can also experience postpartum depression.
 Having people around who might notice common signs and symptoms and be there for you is invaluable.
 We need to be connected to others, and being a new mom can be quite lonely at times, even with someone else in the room.